Restarting business with security in mind

-Security teams may have gotten used to working remotely, so what does their transition back into the office look like?
+Security teams may have become used to working remotely, so what does their transition back into the office look like?

 - Are they able to sit together in the same part of the office, with access to their previous monitors and equipment, or will space be reconfigured to accommodate newly spaced out business teams?

 - Will the team be allowed in the office at the same time?
 If not, does this limit the team's ability to perform regular security activities?